 3. MISSING, LATE, OR INCOMPLETE APPLICATIONS

-If an application is submitted to the competition facilitators late or was submitted on time but is missing a main application component then it will be considered late or seriously incomplete The main application components that would result in a project being considered “seriously incomplete” and not subject to review are: e-snaps project application, project narratives as part of the local competition process, and new project application budget as part of the local competition. and the project will be automatically excluded from the competition and the application will not be sent to the Review and Rank Panel to score.
+If an application is submitted to the competition facilitators late or was submitted on time but is missing a main application component then it will be considered late or seriously incomplete.
+The main application components that would result in a project being considered “seriously incomplete” and not subject to review are: e-snaps project application, project narratives as part of the local competition process, and new project application budget as part of the local competition.
+The project(s) may be automatically excluded from the competition, but theapplication(s) will be sent to the Review and Rank Panel to determine whether it will be reviewed.
+When deciding on whether to review a late application or seriously incomplete, the Panel will consider fairness and:

+If extra time is needed to rectify any issues with a “seriously incomplete” application (i.e., if extra time is needed to complete the item rather than the agency forgot to send the item and can immediately send it over) then the Panel will not review the application.

+If the application is complete, but more than an hour late, the Panel will not review the application.

+Applicants should make every effort to submit applications early and to ensure they are complete.

 4. DV BONUS PROJECTS